Topaz15227/HomeFinance/README.md

 # HomeFinance
 Credit Cards Payments

-Main purpose for creation: practise in Angular.
+Main purpose for creation: practice in Angular.

 It's Net Core 3.1 / Angular 8 application against SQL Server database (Originally was created in NetCore 2.2, then it was converted to higher version)